-Together, Part A and Part B are referred to as “Original Medicare,” so you’re covered if you need to go to the hospital or just have a checkup with your primary physician.
-This is a bit different from what you might have been used to with your previous health coverage — so if you find you need extra coverage, there are supplemental plans to look into, as well as...
+Together, Part A and Part B are referred to as “Original Medicare,” or “traditional Medicare,” so you’re covered if you need to go to the hospital or just have a checkup with your primary physician.
+Medicare benefits a bit different from what you might have been used to with your previous health coverage — so if you find you need extra coverage, there are Medicare supplement plans to look into, as well as...

 Medicare Part C, or Medicare Advantage, is privatized, all-in-one health insurance.
-These benefits are the alternative to Original Medicare, bundled together with Parts A, B, and usually D. These benefits also sometimes cover dental care, vision care, over-the-counter items, and other specialized health needs.
+These benefits are the alternative to Original Medicare, bundled together with Parts A, B, and usually D. These Medicare benefits also sometimes cover dental care, vision care, over-the-counter items, and other specialized health needs.
 The requirements for Medicare Advantage enrollment are that you must have Part A and Part B Medicare, and also live within the service area of your Medicare Advantage plan.

 Medicare Part D is prescription drug coverage.
-These benefits include your prescription drugs, which are not covered in Parts A and B. To enroll, you can get Part D through a private insurance company that offers Part D coverage on its own, or through Medicare Advantage plan (almost there!).
+These prescription drug coverage benefits include your prescription drugs, which are not covered in Parts A and B. To enroll, you can get Part D through a private insurance company that offers prescription drug coverage on its own, or through a Medicare Advantage plan (almost there!).

 Original Medicare or Medicare Advantage?

-Deciding between Original Medicare and Medicare Advantage is a huge step, because there are a lot of factors to keep in mind.
+Deciding on a Medicare plan during your enrollment period is a huge step, because there are a lot of factors to keep in mind.
 Here are a few of them:

-For Medicare Part A, you usually don’t pay a monthly premium if you (or your spouse) paid enough in Medicare taxes while you were working.
+For Medicare Part A, you usually don’t pay a monthly premium if you (or your spouse) paid enough in Medicare tax while you were working.
 For 2020, Medicare Part B has a standard monthly premium amount of $144.60.
-So, if you opt for Original Medicare (instead of just Part A or just Part B), you can expect to pay around that much per month — unless you decide to add on Medicare Part D, or a Medicare Supplement plan, called Medigap.
+So, if you opt for an Original Medicare plan (instead of just Part A or just Part B), you can expect to pay around that much per month for your health care — unless you decide to add on Medicare Part D, or a Medicare Supplement plan, called Medigap.

-Medicare Part D, or prescription drug coverage is an additional cost, with a monthly premium, yearly deductible, co-pays, and coinsurance, and is offered by private insurance companies.
+Medicare Part D, or prescription drug coverage, is an additional cost, with a monthly premium, yearly deductible, co-pays, and coinsurance, and is offered by private insurance companies.
 A Medicare prescription drug plan can help offset the rising costs of your prescription medications.

 Medicare Advantage, on the other hand, offers plans (prescription coverage and other supplemental benefits included) with low-cost premiums — sometimes as low as $0.
 However, these dollar amounts will vary based on your geographic location.